Learn more about...

 • Going rates can be pro-rated, e.g. for part-time salaries.

 • Salary calculations are based on guaranteed basic gross pay, excluding allowances.
-However, transitional arrangements permit guaranteed allowances for those last granted leave in Tier 2 if still working for same sponsor, until 1 December 2026.
+However, transitional arrangements permit guaranteed allowances for those last granted leave in Tier 2 if still working for the same sponsor, until 1 December 2026.

-• Salary calculations may also factor in any visa/immigration salary advance loan repayments being deducted from employee’s salary, where applicable, and if their most recent skilled worker sponsorship was assigned from 09 April 2025.
+• Salary calculations may also factor in any visa/immigration salary advance loan repayments being deducted from the employee’s salary, where applicable, and if their most recent skilled worker sponsorship was assigned from 09 April 2025.

 General Salary Thresholds for those who entered the SWR on or after 4 April 2024: